maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 ### Set Up

-**Step 1:** Copy all the [base-mobile][] files from the mobvious folder and place them into their corresponding directories, i.e. *stylesheets/mobile* files go in *stylesheets/mobile* in your application.
+**Step 1:** Copy all the [base-mobile][] files from the default folder and place them into their corresponding directories, i.e. *stylesheets/mobile* files go in *stylesheets/mobile* in your application.
 You should be able to cleanly merge the files in one sweep into your project.
-When you are finished the following files will have been added to your repository:
+When you are finished, the following files will have been added to your repository:

 ![][new-files]